We are incredibly delighted to collaborate with Ram Vakkalanka, Nada Yogi, Sanskrit teacher, and Yoga philosopher!

 This course is Level 2 of Nada and Bhakti Yoga course.
-We designed the course to be in three levels – Foundations (link to Level 1), Intermediate (Level 2) and Advanced (Level 3), for full immersion into the beauty of Nada and Bhakti Yoga.
+We designed the course to be in three levels – Foundations (link to Level 1), Intermediate (Level 2) and Advanced (Level 3, coming live in 2021), for full immersion into the beauty of Nada and Bhakti Yoga.

 We intend to share, through this course, the sacred wisdom of the ancient Nada and Bhakti Yogas and empower the practitioners in their own spiritual practices.
 The form of teaching will be a joyful blend of philosophy, practice as well as story-telling.

-The course will be delivered live online in 10 weekends, from Jun 27-28 to July 25-26.
-There will be two sessions per weekend, each session being 1.5 hrs, for a total of 15 hours.
+The course will be delivered in 10 online sessions, each session being 1.5 hrs, for a total of 15 hours.
 Plus, unlimited online access to the recording of the course is included without any additional charge.

 This course provides practitioners a solid foundation in the heart-based philosophy and practices of Bhakti Yoga.
 We will gain insight into what is Bhakti, the origin in the Veda and evolution through history and how it seeks to heighten one’s consciousness through the path of Love.

 We will study two ancient texts – ‘The Bhakti Yoga Sutras’ of Narada and the Bhagavatam.
 These texts will serve as anchors, helps us gain deeper understanding into Bhakti, the two stages of its development and the four approaches as well as the nine practices of this path.